mridul891/rishikeshonwheel/README.md

 postcss: ^8.4.35
 tailwindcss: ^3.4.1
 vite: ^5.1.0

-Contributing
+##Contributing
     We welcome contributions from the community.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Happy renting with Rishikesh On Wheel! 🚗🛵🚚